wso2-docs/ESB/ESB-Artifacts/QuickStartGuide/artifacts/README.txt

 	}
 }

-Following is the response that will be returned:
+Following is the response that will be returned for the request:

 {
 	"appointmentNumber": 40,